 ANHB also urges common sense payment rates for Alaska's Tribal providers that make delivery of these services feasible across our diverse system of care.
-Currently, ABA services are paid under a fee-for-service (FFS) methodology by the Department, with no exception for services furnished by or through Tribal health programs.
-However, as we explained when the ABA regulations and State Plan Amendment were first proposed in 2017 and again in 2020, the FFS fee schedule rates are inadequate and inappropriate for ABA services that are furnished by Tribal health providers of these services.
-Instead, those services should be paid at the same IHS-OMB encounter rate that applies to all other services furnished by Tribal health providers and their staff delivering behavioral health services.
+Currently, ABA services are paid under a fee-for-services (FFS) methodology by the Department, with no exception for services by or through Tribal health provider programs.
+However, as we explained when the ABA regulations and the State Plan Amendment were first proposed in 2017 and again in 2020, the FFS schedule rates were inadequate and inappropriate for ABA services that are furnished by Tribal health providers and their staff delivering behavioral health services.